Outside In (film): Release

 The film had its world premiere at the Toronto International Film Festival on September 8, 2017.
 The Orchard acquired U.S. distribution rights to the film, with Netflix set to release the film shortly after.
 It also screened at South by Southwest on March 10, 2018.
 It was released in a limited release on March 30, 2018, before being released through video on demand on April 3, 2018.

 Critical reception

 Outside In received positive reviews from film critics.
-On Rotten Tomatoes, it has a 96% approval rating based on 49 reviews, with an average rating of 7.3/10.
+On Rotten Tomatoes, it has a 95% approval rating based on 42 reviews.
+The website's critics consensus reads, "Brilliantly brought to life by tenderly empathetic performances from Jay Duplass and Edie Falco, Outside In tells a sobering – yet thoroughly absorbing – story."
 On Metacritic, the film holds a rating of 76 out of 100, based on reviews from 18 critics, indicating "generally favorable reviews".

 Dennis Harvey of Variety wrote: "Outside In feels eventful, even somewhat suspenseful, as we worry that being around so many screwups of one sort or another might endanger Chris’ still-fragile freedom."